 Ethnic and Racial Demographics Designation Form This is a new form required by the Minnesota Department of Education, under the federal Every Student Succeeds Act (ESSA).
 This demographics form has been distributed to students to bring home for completion by families.
 Please note...If your child identifies as American Indian and any other race, they will no longer be counted as American Indian for reporting purposes.
 If you select two or more races on this form, your child will be identified as "Two or More Races" for reporting purposes.
 If you wish for your child to be identified at the local, state, and federal level as American Indian, you may want to consider selecting American Indian only on this form.
 Your child does not need to be enrolled in a tribe to select American Indian, they can be a descendant.
 The reason for this note is the inform you and to help the Indian Education program accurately identify our American Indian students and serve them.

-Educational Benefits Application Watch your mail in August 2020 for the pink Educational Benefits application to apply for free and reduced school meals, sport fee waivers, ACT waivers, college application waivers.
+Educational Benefits Application Watch your mail in August 2022 for the green Educational Benefits application to apply for free and reduced school meals, sport fee waivers, ACT waivers, college application waivers.
 If you misplace the form sent out in the mail, you can obtain an application by clicking on the link above, stopping at the district food service office located at 502 Minnesota Avenue, or pick one up at your child's school.
-New this year...
+Don't forget...
 You can fill it out online from our school distrcit webpage under the food service tab and by logging in to your family access account.
+If you have more than one student, you must click on one of your students to access the application.
+Let us know if you need any technical assistance, we're happy to help.